 This hub is a mean to aggregate knowledge on cybersecurity in hospitals and focuses on risk-awareness and protection.
 High-quality trainings supported by e-approaches to minimise the risk of cyber-attacks against healthcare facilities.

-The SecureHospitals.eu community will be able to overview, analyse and share knowledge and resources.
-The resulting findings aim to create high-quality trainings and custom-specific curricula.
-Training activities will be held in open online courses, local on-site workshops, webinars and in Summer Schools.
-Through blended approaches, the project will enhance the training in cybersecurity in Europe, improve the knowledge of staff and in turn contribute to decrease vulnerabilities against cyber threats and increase patient trust and safety.
+The SecureHospitals.eu community aimed to overview, analyse and share knowledge and resources.
+The resulting findings created cybersecurity trainings and custom-specific curricula.
+Training activities were held in open online courses, local on-site workshops and webinars.
+Through blended approaches, the project aimed to enhance the training in cybersecurity in Europe, improve the knowledge of staff and in turn contribute to decrease vulnerabilities against cyber threats and increase patient trust and safety.

 Our partners are: